dseeni/TechArtDemos/README.md

 -----------------------------------------------------------------------

-*In this way, each subsequent solver can be potentially triggered by a unique edge-vertex valence pair on a per edge basis, as noted in the following section:*
+*In this way, each edge-vertex valence pair maps to one of the solvers listed in the following section:*

 **Recursive 3-Way Skew Lines Solver (4,4):**